 This keeps everyone aligned when serious incidents appear.

 Don’t wait for customers to report the problem.
-Enable structured monitoring on the most risky channels so that issues can be detected at an early stage.
+Enable structured monitoring of the riskiest channels so that issues can be detected at an early stage.

-Before the major launches, registration of trademarks, designs, and patents should be done in the key markets.
-This is a way of keeping your options open for the future if you decide to take infringement action.
+Before major launches, trademarks, designs, and patents should be registered in the key markets.
+This is a way to keep your options open for the future if you decide to pursue infringement action.

 Form a cross-functional team consisting of representatives from legal, security, marketing, and operations departments.
 Empower them with the responsibility and authority of decision-making regarding brand protection activities.